 Questions about the conference can be directed to firstname.lastname@example.org.

 Celebrate ISACorps 10th Anniversary

 At the conference we will recognize the tenth anniversary of the Illinois Student Assistance Corps, or ISACorps, our statewide outreach and near-peer mentoring program.
 As we all know, simply making financial or informational resources available is not enough to truly provide opportunity for our underrepresented students.
 For the past decade the ISACorps has been helping students from families without college-going experience by providing additional support to navigate the complex process of planning and preparing for postsecondary success.
 The ISACorps is the largest statewide near-peer mentoring program in the country, annually serving more than 150,000 students and parents in every community in Illinois.
 ISACorps members are recruited as they graduate from college and make a two-year service commitment to the state.
 These talented college graduates are as diverse as Illinois and spend their days (and nights, and weekends) helping families understand the education-to-career pipeline and complete the admission and financial aid processes.
 ISAC is currently recruiting for the 2019-20 ISACorps, with a start date of June 2019.
-For your reference, a copy of the ISACorps job description can be found online at the ISAC Career Center.
+If you know of any recent college grads or those about to graduate interested in helping others in navigating the college going process, please encourage them to apply online at the ISAC Career Center.

 - Illinois Student Assistance Commission

 - Illinois Department of Commerce and Economic Opportunity